Positions are available for Boards and Committees of Foothills County. If you are interested in applying, please check the links below:

 The Board includes three Council members from Foothills County, one of which is chair of the Board.

-The Foothills Cemetery Board is comprised of a Council representative from the Town of Black Diamond, Town of Turner Valley, Foothills County; an appointed member from Turner Valley Legion #78; and one member at large appointed by the Board from one of the three municipalities.
+The Foothills Cemetery Board is comprised of a Council representative from the Town of Diamond Valley, Foothills County; an appointed member from Turner Valley Legion #78; and one member at large appointed by the Board from one of the three municipalities.
 The Board oversees the Foothills Cemetery with Foothills County as the managing partner that provides administration and operations.

 Foothills Land Trust (FLT) protects ecologically sensitive private lands in Foothills County, mainly through the placement of conservation easements on private land titles.
 FLT is a local, community-based, land trust operated entirely by a small group of dedicated volunteers.